Ricci iteration on homogeneous spaces: The prescribed Ricci curvature equation

 \begin{proof} We give the proof for the case $s=2$ which generalizes in an obvious way.
 The assumption is equivalent to $\mathfrak h$ being a maximal Lie subalgebra of $\mathfrak g$.
 In particular, $\mathfrak h\oplus\mathfrak m_1$ cannot be a Lie subalgebra of $\mathfrak g$, so $\pi_2([\mathfrak m_1, \mathfrak m_1])\not=\{0\}$, i.e., $\gamma_{11}^2\not=0$.
 Similarly, $\gamma_{22}^1\not=0$ since $\mathfrak h\oplus\mathfrak m_2$ cannot be a Lie subalgebra of $\mathfrak g$. \end{proof}

 The next result implies that any $G$-invariant metric with definite Ricci curvature must actually have positive Ricci curvature if $H$ is maximal.

-\begin{lemma} Suppose that $g\in\cal M$ satisfies $\Ric g=cT$ for some $c\in\mathbb R$ and $T\in\cal M$.
+\begin{lemma} Suppose that $g\in\mathcal M$ satisfies $\Ric g=cT$ for some $c\in\mathbb R$ and $T\in\mathcal M$.
 Then $c\ge0$.
 If $H$ is maximal in $G$, then $c>0$. \end{lemma}

 \begin{proof} If $c<0$, Bochner's theorem \cite[Theorem~1.84]{AB87} implies that there are no Killing fields, so $G$ is trivial and $M$ is a point.
-If $c=0$, then the connected component of the identity in the isometry group of $(M,g)$ is a torus (op. cit.).
+By the same theorem, if $c=0$, then the connected component of the identity in the isometry group of $(M,g)$ is a torus.
 Since every Lie subgroup of a torus is abelian, $G$ must be abelian.
 Thus, $\gamma_{ij}^k=0$ for all $i,j,k$, contradicting Lemma \ref{gammaMaxLemma}. \end{proof}

-The next result states that, whenever $H$ is maximal in $G$, there always exists a solution to the prescribed (positive-semidefinite) Ricci curvature equation \cite [Theorem 1.1] {AP15}.
-The sign of the constant $c$ below is explained by Lemma~\ref{RicPosLemma}.

-\begin{theorem} Let $H$ be maximal in $G$.
-Given a positive-semidefinite nonzero $T\in\mathcal T$, there exists a metric $g\in\mathcal M$ whose Ricci curvature coincides with $cT$ for some $c>0$. \end{theorem}

 Whenever $s=2$ and $H$ is not maximal in $G$, the prescribed (positive-semidefinite) Ricci curvature equation is completely understood~\cite[Proposition 3.1]{AP15}.
 We only need to state the result for prescribed positive-definite Ricci curvature.
 Recall that $\zeta_1,\zeta_2\ge0$ are given by~\eqref{zeta_def}.